-After the topple of the Marinids ancestry, Fez mainly decreased and afterwards participate with Marrakesh for cultural and political effects, but endure as the capital till 1912 including the wattasids rule era.
+After the toppling of the Marinid’s ancestry, Fez mainly decreased and afterward participate with Marrakesh for cultural and political effects, but endure as the capital till 1912 including the wattasids rule era.

-nowadays, Fez comprise of two old big parts, Fes Elbli olso known as old Medina and Fes El Jadid which is the new modern part of Fes, founded during the French colonization, but the old Part of the city which is known as the old Medina is recognized as a world heritage site since 1981, and has many monuments inside such as:
+nowadays, Fez comprises two old big parts, Fes Elbli also known as old Medina, and Fes El Jadid which is the new modern part of Fes, founded during the French colonization, but the old part of the city which is known as the old Medina is recognized as a world heritage site since 1981 and has many monuments inside such as: